jamesmh/coravel/README.md

 Coravel allows zero-configuration queues (at run time).
 The queue hooks into the scheduling mechanism (although that is handled for you).

-The scheduler checks for scheduled tasks every minutes.
+The scheduler checks for scheduled tasks every minute.
 If there are any available items in the queue, then it will invoke them all.

 ### Setup